Suamere/LestoraDebug/readme.md

 3. Launch Minecraft with the Forge profile.

 ## Commands
-- Use the command `/lestora debug enableF3 [true/false]` to re-enable the Minecraft F3 screen.
-Default when this mod is installed is disabled (enableF3 false).
+- Use the command `/lestora debug listIgnoredKeys` will show you which datum points have been filtered out.
-- Use the command `/lestora debug list` to show keys and priority for the debug values.
-This may give you insight into how other mods are using it in case you want to hook in yourself.
+- Use the command `/lestora debug ignoreKey [key name]` will ignore that one datum point.
+Grouped options starting with ! will ignore all datum points related to that group.
-- Use the command `/lestora debug enableHud [true/false]` to turn on "hud mode".
-This just means that when "F3 is off", it still shows limited (higher priority) information at the top of the screen.
+- Use the command `/lestora debug allowKey [key name]` will un-ignore that one datum point.
+Grouped options starting with ! will un-ignore all datum points related to that group.

 ## Compatibility
 - **Minecraft Version:** 1.21.4